 Hospitality businesses will prioritize hiring professionals from diverse backgrounds, including ethnicity, gender, age, and sexual orientation.

-The COVID-19 pandemic has accelerated the trend of remote work in the hospitality industry.
-In 2023, more hospitality businesses will continue offering their employees remote work opportunities.
+The COVID-19 pandemic accelerated the trend of remote work in the hospitality industry.
+In 2024, more hospitality businesses will continue offering their employees remote work opportunities.

 Remote work provides flexibility and work-life balance, making it an attractive option for professionals in the hospitality industry.
 In addition, hospitality businesses can leverage technology to allow employees to work remotely, reducing overhead costs and increasing productivity.